-VFX Forth downloads
+VFX Forth for Windows

 - Studio development environment – interactive development tools with source.